unahouExosite/docs/scripting/README.md

            false, error :: boolean, string - "badarg"
 ```

-* `manage.unmap(type, mapping)`
+* `manage.unmap(rid | {alias = <alias>}, type, mapping)`

-    Remove the specified type of mapping.
+    Remove the specified type of mapping under client identified by rid or alias.

 ```
   ------------------------------------------------------------------------------
-  Arguments:       type :: string - Type of mapping: alias only.
+  Arguments:        rid :: string - Client ID under which to unmap the mapping
+                                    Note: an earlier form of this function allowed omitting this argument.
+That
+                                    form is deprecated and should no
+                                    longer be used.
-                mapping :: string - The mapped string to be removed.
+                   type :: string - Type of mapping: alias only. mapping :: string - The mapped string to be removed.

     type :: "alias"